Welcome to the Centre for Labour Research

 Striving for safer workplaces

-Our pioneering work, assessing labour rights across 113 countries on 47 dimensions.
+WageIndicator Foundation and the Centre for Labour Research have launched their pioneering work, assessing labour rights across 115 countries on 46 dimensions.
 It is the first de jure index comparing statutory provisions on 10 substantive elements of ‘decent work agenda’.
-This covers the life span of a standard worker and the whole palette of workplace rights.
+It covers the life span of a standard worker and the whole palette of workplace rights.

 Our Violation Maps showcase user submitted & publicly reported data on various workplaces rights violations across Pakistan.
 Issues like Occupational Accidents, Child Labour, Sexual Harassment, Working Conditions and Trade Union Rights are covered.

 “While no proof exists, anecdotal evidence suggests that GSP+ has been an important incentive for all actors to further promote compliance with ILO standards.”
 This was a key statement in the EU’s 2016 assessment of implementation of core labour standards in Pakistan after grant of GSP+ status.
 Pakistan was granted GSP+ status by the European Union in December 2013, thus applicable from January 2014 onward.
 It has been five years, nearly half a decade, and it is imperative to assess the implementation of core labour standards in the country through empirical evidence instead of merely using qualitative opinions and anecdotal evidence.